-Everything about Steve Penley’s home screams "artist" -- from the paint splattered on the floors and furniture (not to mention his clothes), to the easels, enamel-caked brushes and paint cans littering every room, to eccentricities like his black-and-white, litterbox-trained pet rabbit appropriately named Oreo, who's hopping around a screened-in porch when we arrive.
+CARROLLTON, GA. – Everything about Steve Penley’s home screams artist – from the paint splattered on the floors and furniture (not to mention his clothes), to the easels, enamel-caked brushes and paint cans littering every room, to eccentricities like his black-and-white, litterbox-trained pet rabbit appropriately named Oreo, who's hopping around a screened-in porch when we arrive.

 “We’d let him roam around, but he likes to eat the art,” Penley explains.

-In a few weeks, the house in Carrollton, Ga. -- about an hour west of Atlanta -- will be gutted and renovated, so it’s currently being used as one big, habitable canvas.
-A temporary studio in what was once a foyer is bordered only by studs, which means you can see in from throughout the main level, as if looking into an open cage.
+In a few weeks, the house about an hour west of Atlanta will be gutted and renovated, so it’s currently being used as one big, habitable canvas.
+A temporary studio in what was once a foyer is bordered only by studs, which means you can see in from throughout the main level, linke looking into an open cage.

 He hasn’t slept much the last few days, he tells us.
 Too much work (he’s not complaining).
-Plus he’s preparing a commencement speech to give that weekend at the University of West Georgia, just a few blocks away, and he’s clearly a bit nervous.
+Plus he’s preparing a commencement speech to give that weekend at the University of West Georgia, just a few blocks away, and he’s noticeably nervous.

 The brand's American roots, yet global reach and universal appeal, make it a great subject, Penley says.